Country Profile Bangladesh

 Bangladesh

 Bangladesh has seen some of the highest and longest-sustained rates of growth of an emerging economy in the 21st century, supported by fast expansion in its textiles and services sector.
-Creditworthiness remains on par with the regional average, but indicators on the business climate and per capita incomes lag most other regional peers.
+Creditworthiness remains on par with emerging and developing Asia, but indicators on the business climate and per capita incomes lag most other regional peers.

 Economic Outlook

 Over the longer term, a youthful population and rising incomes should support greater private consumption.
-Ongoing investment in human capital, wider access to the internet in rural areas, growing foreign investment and increased participation of women in the labour force will support continued economic and social development.
-As Bangladesh faces significant climate risks, the country aims to shift towards greener sources of growth—for example, low carbon investments and adoption of climate technologies for livestock and irrigation.
-If successfully implemented, green energy investments will help support sustainable development over the longer term.
+Remittance inflows are expected to rise, supported by strong demand for workers in the Gulf region.
+Ongoing investment in human capital, wider access to the internet in rural areas, growing foreign investment and increased participation of women in the labour force should support continued economic and social development.
+As Bangladesh faces significant climate risks, the country aims to shift towards greener sources of growth; long-term financing from the IMF can help catalyse investment for Bangladesh climate initiatives—for example, low carbon investments and adoption of climate technologies for livestock and irrigation.
+If successfully implemented, green energy investments can help support sustainable development over the longer term.
+Long term implications of policy reform and social development initiatives under IMF guidance, if continued to be implemented, should also help reduce poverty and improve development of human capital.

-Bangladesh’s strong past economic performance has lifted incomes.
-The World Bank indicates that climate-smart growth, upskilling the labour force and a competitive business environment is important to achieving upper-middle income status in Bangladesh.
+Bangladesh’s strong past economic performance has lifted incomes materially over the past 20 years.
+That said, GDP per capita stabilised at around US$2,600 in 2023 due to softer global and domestic economic conditions.
+The World Bank indicates that climate-smart growth, upskilling the labour force and a competitive business environment is important for Bangladeshi incomes to continue rising and achieve upper-middle income status by 2031.

 Country Risk

 Country risk in Bangladesh is moderate to high.
 The OECD country credit grade is 5, indicating that there may be a moderate to high chance the country will be unable or unwilling to meet its external debt obligations.
-This risk rating balances robust growth prospects, a modest government debt burden and a manageable external debt schedule against low per capita incomes, a weak banking sector and governance challenges.
+This risk rating balances robust growth prospects, a modest government debt burden and a manageable external debt schedule against low per capita incomes, a weak banking sector, foreign exchange pressures and governance challenges.

 The risk of expropriation in Bangladesh is high.
 The Foreign Investment Act of 1980 safeguards against government expropriation in Bangladesh without adequate compensation.
 But a weak judicial system and corruption can make it difficult for foreign investors to seek impartial arbitration.